andrew/ultimate-awesome/README.md

 - [awesome-php-jobs](https://github.com/filhodanuvem/awesome-php-jobs) - 🐘A curated list of companies using php .
 - [image2svg-awesome](https://github.com/fromtheexchange/image2svg-awesome) - All about image tracing and vectorization—the conversion of a raster image (jpg/png) to a vector image (svg).
 - [awesome-supermemo](https://github.com/supermemo/awesome-supermemo) - A list of resources which can be used with SuperMemo.
+- [awesome-turso](https://github.com/tursodatabase/awesome-turso) - Awesome list about everything related to Turso.
 - [awesome-open-source-power-electronics](https://github.com/upb-lea/awesome-open-source-power-electronics) - Lists open source power electronic tools.
-- [Awesome-Text2X-Resources](https://github.com/ALEEEHU/Awesome-Text2X-Resources) - This is an open collection of state-of-the-art (SOTA), novel Text to X (X can be everything) methods (papers, codes and datasets). .
 - [awesome-ml-blogs](https://github.com/antoinebrl/awesome-ml-blogs) - Curated list of technical blogs on machine learning · AI/ML/DL/CV/NLP/MLOps.
 - [awesome-dataviz-education](https://github.com/datavis-tech/awesome-dataviz-education) - A curated collection of open educational content for data visualization and related topics.
 - [awesome-dhall](https://github.com/dhall-lang/awesome-dhall) - A curated list of awesome dhall-lang.